Dec 6th, 2018

 How is the food?

 Let’s face it; this is an island in the middle of the Pacific with no soil and very little water.
 They do not have a culture incorporating fine food.
 Prior to boats shipping in rice and ramen noodles the fare was fish, coconut and breadfruit.
 Then consider they were a British colony for quite a while.
-This might have helped them understand a few things but am certain it did not advance their culinary aptitude.
-That said, there is no doubt that Kata (the cook at the lodge) is the best on the island and he works absolute magic with what supplies he can get his hands on.
+This might have helped them understand a few things but I am certain it did not advance their culinary aptitude.
+That said, there is no doubt that the cooks at Sunset Horizon are some of the best on the island and they work magic with what supplies they can get their hands on.
 I will not go so far to tell anyone that they are going to have great meals but if you go down with very simple expectations you may be pleasantly surprised.
-That is by everything but the lunches.
-I have hit this from every angle possible but it is the total week link.
-My advice; granola bars, nuts, dried fruit, etc. Bring snacks because lunches are, and will remain, weak.
+However, the lunches remain very meager.
+My advice; granola bars, nuts, dried fruit, beef jerky, etc. Bring snacks because lunches are, and will remain, weak.

 What about bugs?